bmullan/Windows-VM-RemoteApp-Configuration-Guide-for-Ubuntu/README.md

-# Create an LXD Windows VM and Configure it to run
+***Create an LXD Windows VM and Configure it to run
-# Windows applications as RemoteApps on your Ubuntu
+Windows applications as RemoteApps on your Ubuntu Desktop in their own individual Gnome Windows***
-# Desktop in their own individual Gnome Windows
+Brian Mullan (c) MIT (Sept 10,2020)

 The Configuration Guide PDF provided in this Repository includes all the steps required to: